Bomb Jack: Gameplay

-The Commodore 64 version uses Jean-Michel Jarre's Magnetic Fields Part II.

 Reception

 In Japan, Game Machine listed Bomb Jack as the third most successful table arcade unit of May 1984.
 The game topped the UK all-formats software sales chart in April 1986.
 On the machine-specific charts, the C64 version reached number one, while the Spectrum version was kept off the top of the chart by Green Beret.
 Two years later, Bomb Jack returned to the top of the UK all-formats sales chart when it was re-released on the Encore budget label.

 Crash magazine gave the ZX Spectrum version a 92% rating, calling it "a great arcade conversion, don't miss it", while Zzap!64 was less enthusiastic for the Commodore 64 version, giving it 47%.
 Commodore User gave the Amiga version 6 out of 10, citing that the Amiga should be well capable of doing better on a then-four-year-old arcade game.